WEB_Global_Banner

 GME Internal Medicine FAQs

 The typical inpatient ward day is from 6:30 a.m. with sign-out to long call at 4:30 p.m.
 The long call system is outlined in the training experience section.
 You will receive new patients from the night float team as well as from your attending physician.
 Bedside rounding usually begins at 9 a.m., starting with multidisciplinary rounds where the team meets to discuss each patient with care coordinators, nursing and therapy services.
 Residents typically round until noon where they break for noon conference.
-Afternoon admissions start at 1 p.m.
+In the afternoons, residents complete an additional admission, carry out care plans, attend a case conference and/or participate in Gel rounds to hone their POCUS skills.

 The typical clinic day in the JFK clinic are divided into morning (8am-12pm) and afternoon (1pm-5pm) sessions with a break for Noon Conference.
 Resident schedules have a mix of patient encounters including new and established patient visits, annual visits for preventive care, ER and hospital follow-ups and telehealth visits.
 The clinic incorporates opportunities to work closely with clinical nursing staff, social work, dieticians, and a clinical pharmacist all while having the opportunity to get 1:1 teaching from attending physicians.
-Tuesday mornings are dedicated to our Academic Half Day curriculum while Wednesday and Thursday afternoons are used for didactic sessions, POCUS and administrative tasks.
+Thursday mornings are dedicated to our Academic Half Day curriculum while Wednesday afternoons are used for administrative tasks and self-guided well-being activities.
+Thursday mornings also incorporate a rotating specialty clinic that includes allergy, addiction and musculoskeletal disease specialty care.

 Elective months start and end at the discretion of each primary care or specialty attending.
 Emergency room months do have some evening shifts.